 - DIN stands for "Deutsches Institut für Normung," or the German Institute for Standardization.
 “DIN” and “DIN settings” are colloquial terms when referring to ski binding release settings.
 Modern release value settings are now standardized by the International Standards Organization (ISO).

 ISO release settings are the same for every ski binding and assume the user is using a matched ski boot and binding (If the boot has GripWalk, the ISO release values are standardized only for bindings that are GripWalk compatible.
 Both will have “ISO 9523” listed directly on the product, usually in fine print).
-Using a non-matched ISO standard for boot and binding, such as an AT boot in an alpine binding, can lead to increased friction which can cause injury in the result of a fall and possibly invalidate any sort of warranty.
+Using a non-matched ISO standard for boot and binding, such as an AT boot in an alpine binding, can lead to increased friction which can cause injury due to the result of a fall and possibly invalidate any sort of warranty.
 SKI highly recommends only skiing in boots and bindings with the same ISO compatibility and have been properly installed and adjusted by a professional ski technician.

 Can I adjust my ski bindings?